 If you become sick to your stomach or have diarrhea, avoid solid foods for a while and try drinking only clear fluids.

-Do not lift anything or do intense exercise for at least 4 - 6 weeks, or until your doctor says it is okay.
+DO NOT lift anything or do intense exercise for at least 4 to 6 weeks, or until your doctor says it is okay.

 When to Call the Doctor